vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/howto_build.rst

    #.
 Download the zipped file:

-      -  For a Ubuntu x86 architecture-based host machine:
+      -  For an Ubuntu x86 architecture-based host machine:

          ::